 Here are some of the artists I’ve found, and pieces of their work that I love.

-Cadence is a 9-year-old Australian girl who has produced a fair amount of art and writing for her age.
+Cadence is an 11-year-old Australian girl who has produced a fair amount of art and writing for her age.
 Some of her work has focused on autism and spreading acceptance.
-I love this painting from her Etsy shop, but you can view even more of her work on her website.

 Those Blank Spaces

-Would you open up the Amazon app and get the $10 poster delivered to your door tomorrow because you pay extra for the speedy service so you won’t have to leave your house?
+Would you open up the Amazon app and get the $10 poster delivered to your door tomorrow because you pay extra for the extra-fast delivery service?

 Or would you save up for meaningful art, letting the void just sit till your budget’s ready — forget aesthetics?